cblx/openapi-typescript/README.md

 ## Friendly function names

-For friendly function names, set the desired name in the operantionId field of your schema.
+For friendly function names, set the desired name in the operantionId field of each path definition.